 Massively scalable and secure data lake for your high-performance analytics workloads.

-Highly secure with flexible mechanisms for protection across data access, encryption, and network-level control.
+Highly secure storage with flexible mechanisms for protection across data access, encryption, and network-level control

 Cost optimization via independent scaling of storage and compute, lifecycle policy management, and object-level tiering

 Scale to match your most demanding analytics workloads

 Meet any capacity requirements and manage data with ease with Azure global infrastructure.
 Run large-scale analytics queries with consistently high performance.

 Safeguard your data lake with capabilities that span encryption, data access, and network-level control—all designed to help you drive insights more securely.